EPFL-LAP/dynamatic/docs/Tutorials/Introduction/UsingDynamatic.md

 [INFO] HDL generation succeeded
 ```

-The command looks for the Graphviz-formatted version of our circuit (`tutorials/Introduction/UsingDynamatic/out/comp/loop_accumulate.dot`) generated by the compile command and transforms it into a synthesizable VHDL design (`tutorials/Introduction/UsingDynamatic/out/comp/loop_accumulate.vhd`) corresponding to the C kernel.
+Similarly to `compile`, this creates a folder `out/hdl` next to the C source under consideration.
+The command looks for the Graphviz-formatted version of our circuit (`tutorials/Introduction/Ch1/out/comp/loop_accumulate.dot`) generated by the compile command and transforms it into a synthesizable VHDL design (`tutorials/Introduction/Ch1/out/hdl/loop_accumulate.vhd`) corresponding to the C kernel.
 This design can finally be co-simulated along the C function on Modelsim to verify that their behavior matches using the `simulate` command.

 ```
 ...